ankitpati/perl-Devel-Multithreaded-Cover/docs/CONTRIBUTING.md

 http://cpancover.com/

-Devel::Cover::Collection is used by bin/cpancover and has some templates in it.
+Devel::Multithreaded::Cover::Collection is used by bin/cpancover and has some templates in it.

 In order to run cpancover a few extra modules are needed:
     Template and Parallel::Iterator